google/dqm/README.md

   --iam-account $gcpproject@appspot.gserviceaccount.com
 ```

-_Note_ – Of course, you can change values/names the lines above, but keep in mind that the `key.json` file will have to be deployed to App Engine, so it __must__ stay inside the `backend` dir anyway.
+_Note_ – Of course, you can change values/names in the lines above, but keep in mind that the `key.json` file will have to be deployed to App Engine, so it __must__ stay inside the `backend` dir anyway.

 ### Database setup